From national monuments to avant-garde galleries and independent theatres, these are Australia’s greatest cultural treasures.

 Australia's cultural attraction highlights

 A performance at the Sydney Opera House is a must while in Sydney.
 Choose from more than 40 performances each week, which span opera, theatre, classical music and ballet.
 You can also join a two-hour backstage tour to go behind the scenes of this incredible architectural landmark.
 Catch a performance by the Sydney Theatre Company or Bangarra Dance Theatre at elegant Walsh Bay, or visit the acclaimed Belvoir St Theatre in Surry Hills, which has nurtured great Australian performing artists such as Cate Blanchett, Geoffrey Rush and Judy Davis.
 Cut a cultural trail from The Rocks to Hyde Park, taking in the Museum of Contemporary Art (MCA), Art Gallery of New South Wales and Australian Museum.
 The inner-city neighbourhoods of Paddington, Surry Hills, Redfern and Chippendale are home to many galleries, including the multi-arts space of Carriageworks and contemporary Chinese art museum White Rabbit Gallery.
-Check out live music at the intimate Circular Quay venue The Basement or a gig by some of the biggest names in music at the Enmore Theatre in Newtown.
+Check out a gig by some of the biggest names in music at the Enmore Theatre in Newtown.
 Experience the buzz of the Sydney Festival in January, Vivid Sydney and Sydney Writers’ Festival in May and the Sydney Film Festival in June.

 Browse a collection of more than 70,000 works of art at the National Gallery of Victoria, Australia’s oldest gallery.
 Nearby sits the Australian Centre for the Moving Image which is worth a visit to immerse yourself in the world of film, television and digital culture.
 The waterfront hub of Southbank is home to the Australian Centre for Contemporary Art – renowned for its innovative, multimedia exhibitions – and the Arts Centre, where you can watch the Australian Ballet or Opera Australia perform.
 Discover public art in Docklands and murals by well-known street artists in Fitzroy.
 Don your finest attire for a blockbuster musical in the opulent Princess and Her Majesty’s theatres, or intimate cabaret, drama or jazz in the city laneways.
 Visit the Melbourne Museum, which offers a window into Victoria’s Aboriginal culture, then expand your knowledge on an Aboriginal Heritage Walk through the Royal Botanic Gardens.
 Melbourne hosts countless cultural events, including the Melbourne International Comedy Festival in March, International Jazz Festival in June and Melbourne Festival in October.